-The Brain Protocol is the name given to the specific series of homeopathic remedies, developed by Dr. Gérard Guéniot and his colleagues, that is used to reinforce the normal maturation of the human being.
-It is used in both children and adults in cases where development has been disrupted or is at risk of being blocked from a current stress or event.
+The Brain Protocol is the name given to the specific series of homeopathic remedies, developed by Dr. Gérard Guéniot and his colleagues used to reinforce the normal maturation of the human being.
+It is used in both children and adults in cases where development has been disrupted or is at risk of being blocked from a current stress or trauma.

-Let’s take a look at why this development period matters and how the Brain Protocol works…
+Let’s take a DEEPER look at why this development period matters and how the Brain Protocol works…

 Since the gland’s hormonal secretions direct the normal development through three stages, traumas in childhood can also set the stage for abnormal hormonal function in later life.
 A child whose early childhood patterns are continuously disrupted by irregular wake/sleep cycles, for example, runs the risk of improperly completing the initial adrenal/cortisol phase of development.
 This can go on to create an adult who has very poor stress responses and even ends up in a state of adrenal fatigue.
 Likewise, a child whose parents divorced at age five, and who attempted to managed his or her emotions by constantly gearing himself up to believe everything was okay, may be prone to hyper-or hypo-thyroidism in her twenties or thirties.
 And so on.